Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

-When it comes to finding the perfect replacement window for your home, there are many factors to review.
+When choosing the perfect replacement window for your home, there are many factors to consider.
 From style to price to intended usage, the options available for windows can seem endless.

-Some customers decide that a window complementing their home’s architectural or interior design is their top priority.
+Some homeowners decide that a window complementing their home’s architectural or interior design is their main concern.
 Others focus more emphasis on the window’s features, such as energy efficiency.
 The type of glass might also play a role in the decision.

-However, a common area homeowners might not have considered when planning to add new windows is the type of material used in a window frame and sash.
+However, a common area homeowners might not have thought about when planning to add new windows is the kind of material used in a window frame and sash.

 Vinyl, fiberglass and wood are the three most commonly used materials in frames and sashes.
 Each material type has specific advantages and disadvantages.
-Homeowners should factor them into their decision when buying a new or replacement home window.
-Here are a few points to consider about different window materials:
+Homeowners would do well to factor them into their decision when buying a new or replacement home window.
+Here are some points to consider about different window materials:

 - Energy Efficient